zidarsk8/ggrc-core/doc/Modals.md

 ## 'Deferred' modal elements

-`mark_for_deletion`/`mark_for_addition` in `cacheable.js` adds/removes itmes into `_pending_joins`.
+`mark_for_deletion`/`mark_for_addition` in `cacheable.js` adds/removes items into `_pending_joins`.
 These pending joins are then handled in `resolve_deferred_bindings`.
 Removes are easy - it just destroys the mapping.
-Add case is a bit more complex, check if we aren't readding.
+The "add" case is a bit more complex than the "remove" case, as we must check we aren't re-mapping something which is already mapped.

 `ggrc_modal_connector` Component used for mapping audits inside modals.
-Double layer of indirection in this case because context is not yet available when we are creating an new audit.
+Double layer of indirection in this case because context is not yet available when we are creating a new audit.
 When autocomplete selects a person the app is using `this.scope.changes` to handle the double deferred.
 Otherwise we just `mark_for_addition` (adding responses). `data-object-source` used for picker additions. `.ui-autocomplete-input` we listen on this for when a new object is created in the mapping modal.
-That object is created even if we cencel the modal.
+That object is created even if we cancel the modal.